darkphotonKN/starlight-cargo/README.md

 This application serves as a Distributed File Storage System.
-At its core it allows users to store and retrieve files that are carefully stored across mutliple servers / nodes together with fault tolerance and using DHT (distributed hash tables), which _enables retrieval of the pieces without needing a central directory_.
+At its core it allows users to store and retrieve files that are carefully stored across mutliple servers / nodes together with fault tolerance and using DHT (distributed hash tables), which _enables retrieval of the file pieces without needing a central directory_.